SiliconLabs/wfx-fullMAC-driver/wfx_fmac_driver/doxygen/docs/sl_wfx_fmac_driver/sl_wfx_initialization.md

 ============

 It is recommended to reset WF200 before running the initialization phase described below.
-Initialization and configuration is performed by ::wf200_init.
+Initialization and configuration is performed by ::sl_wfx_init.
 WF200 initialization phase is as follows:
 * Bus configuration (SPI or SDIO)
 * WF200 initialization
 * Firmware download